Centers and Institutes

 Kemper Human Rights Education Foundation

-The Kemper Human Rights Education Foundation is a 501(c)(3) nonprofit corporation that sponsors essay contests which motivate high school students to critically consider contemporary human rights issues and to search for the rules and enforcement mechanisms that will ensure everyone’s human rights are realized.
+The Kemper Human Rights Education Foundation sponsors essay contests that motivate high school students to critically consider contemporary human rights issues and search for the rules and enforcement mechanisms that will ensure everyone’s human rights are realized.

 Safe Passage Project